plain-plain-text/simple-cv/README.md

 * `fonts`: This lets you give the name of OpenType fonts for use in the document, but they must be in the `fonts/` directory.
 See `fonts/FONTS-README.md` for more details.
+* `memoir-mode`: This uses the [Memoir class](https://ctan.org/pkg/memoir?lang=en), an exceptionally robust and configurable class for typesetting.
+This support is experimental, but should eventually supersede using Res.
+For now, these are the options:
+  * `papersize`: “letter” is the default, but any page size LaTeX understands works. “a4” is the only other size I can imagine using for a CV…
+  * `typesize`: How large the default text should be.
+The headings, etc., are all scaled in relation to this setting.
+  * `left-margin`: The left margin.
+Can be set in inches, centimeters, whatever.
+In the absence of a `right-margin`, it stands in for both horizontal margins.
+  * `right-margin`: The right margin.
+Only needed if it’s different from the left margin.
+  * `top-margin`: Should be a minimum of about .5in so that there is room at the bottom for the footer.
+  * `bottom-margin`: Unneeded unless the margin is different from the top margin.
+If this margin is large enough for the footer (.5in or so), then the top-margin can be made hilariously small.

 #### `html` options